ecadlabs/memory-game/README.md

 These are the most important files in this project:

-├── dapp                  #  The Front End: TypeScript, HTML5, CSS
+├── dapp/                  #  The Front End: TypeScript, HTML5, CSS

    └── go.sh              #  CLI helpers for dApp development